-The Official Hong Kong Immigration Department video was released in June of 2012.
-As of the date of this post, their sole video had only 160 views in <3 months which makes our own YouTube channel more popular than theirs (5,600 + views).
+The Hong Kong Immigration Department official video was released in June of 2012.
+As of the date of this post, their video had 35,000 views.

 This video is a typical government work of art – which begs the question as to why they produced it in the first place?

 Lots of smiling faces, stirring music and suitably stern glances amongst featured Immigration Officers ‘in the know’ – but nothing of real use for service users to be found anywhere in this ‘community service’ effort.

 If my Cantonese were not so awful, I’d be lining up to join the more than 5,000 of Wanchai’s Finest myself on the strength of this pitch.